Man Drives Through Mourners At St. Louis Vigil For Trans Woman Killed By Police

 On Wednesday night, members of the LGBT community gathered at the Transgender Memorial Garden in the Grove area to mourn Herring and protest her death.
 When the group stopped traffic at an intersection, other drivers turned onto side streets.
 But one motorist, driving a dark sedan, approached and began honking, police told the Riverfront Times.

-According to the St. Louis Post Dispatch, the motorist had his middle finger raised as he stopped in front of the demonstration, then drove into the group.
+According to the St. Louis Post Dispatch, the motorist had his middle finger raised as he stopped in front of the demonstration and then drove into the group.

-“The protesters surrounded the vehicle and began striking it with their hands and a flag pole,” police spokeswoman Schron Jackson told the website.
+“The protesters surrounded the vehicle and began striking it with their hands and a flag pole,” police spokeswoman Schron Jackson told the Riverfront Times.
 “Several protesters also kicked and jumped on top of the vehicle.”

 One protester was thrown over the hood of the car by the impact.
-Others were hit by the car, but suffered minor injuries.
+Others were hit by the car and suffered minor injuries.
 None of the protesters needed medical attention, per KTVI, the St. Louis Fox station.

 The unidentified driver was taken into custody about a block from the intersection after initially refusing to stop for officers.
-He faces felony charges for fleeing the scene of an accident, the newspaper reported.
+He faces felony charges for fleeing the scene of an accident, the Riverfront Times reported.

 Jackson said the incident was caught on video and remains under investigation.
 It was also captured on the Facebook live feed of one of the demonstrators (see the 15-minute mark):